St3phenB/St3phenB/README.md

 - 🌱 I’m currently learning Python and Godot
 - 📫 How to reach me at https://bsky.app/profile/st3phenbox.itch.io
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Programming is jut like art, you hate it when you finish cause it doesn't result how you expected it to be.

 <!---
 St3phenB/St3phenB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.